Developer Guide

 The feature allows sort using one of two metrics, time of appointment or description, and return to the original list.

-is being input by the user, before passing it into listAppCommand
+is being input by the user, before passing it into listAppCommand.
+On execution, listAppComand will call ModelManager

 functions to sort the list according to input and update the displayed list to be displayed by the UI